aws-samples/con317-reinvent19/README.md

 You can find out more about Secrets and how to use them in the Kubernetes documentation - https://kubernetes.io/docs/concepts/configuration/secret/#using-secrets.

 ### Assuming IAM roles to use AWS CLI/SDK within pods

+In this section, we will be assigning IAM roles to Kubernetes service accounts for pods to access AWS APIs securely, without having to provide permissions to the underlying host.

 Often the containers running on top of EKS will need to call AWS CLI/SDK/APIs for things like S3 or DynamoDB.
 If this code was running directly on EC2 or within a Lambda function the way that you'd do this would be to assign an IAM role to that instance/function and it would auto-magically get the credentials it needs by checking the associated metadata endpoint (http://169.254.169.254/latest/meta-data/).

 With EKS, the solution to this problem instead involves federating AWS IAM with Kubernetes via OpenID Connect (OIDC).
 This means that the the Kubernetes cluster can generate JWT tokens that AWS IAM will trust and exchange for temporary AWS role credentials.